-Food writer Ruby Tandoh's tweets made me pause — a rare thing during the neverending daily scroll.
+Food writer Ruby Tandoh's tweets made me pause.
 She's not the first person I've seen to push back on self-improvement culture, or at least pieces of it, whether it's weight loss or meditation or the life-changing magic of tidying up.
 But her words felt like more radical permission than I'd ever seen to stop reaching and stretching for a better self.

 Like so many other people who live lives of privilege and relative leisure, I do see myself as a project to be constantly bettered.
 I take New Year's resolutions seriously, and I make lists of resolutions several other times throughout each year.
 And I'm turning 30 in a few months, and there are all kinds of self-improvements I want to make before then and in the next year and in the next decade.
 And there are also vaguer wishes to be a different kind of person: funnier, more quick-witted, more naturally outgoing.

 So in an effort to quiet the churning of constant desire to be better, I wrote down a list of my personal constants, the things that have been true my whole life that I like or have learned to live with:

 - Dislike of exercise.

 - Sensitivity, take things personally, cry easily, especially at movies and TV.

 - Occasionally belligerent sense of justice and fairness.

 - My eyes being bigger than my belly — overfilling my plate, overcommitting, being unrealistic about how many books I can read or what I can accomplish in a span of time.
 My grandpa told me my eyes were bigger than my belly when I was five or six, and I cried because I thought he meant it literally.

 - Love of gossip.